 SCUBA-DIVING IN MOALBOAL

 Scuba-diving is also a popular thing to do in Moalboal because of the incredible drop-off, sardine balls, and resident turtles.
 The water clarity is pretty epic on most days and it would be a great place for a fun dive or to do your entire scuba-dive course.
 There are also a number of scuba-dive sites out at Pescador Island, which is just a short boat trip from Panagsama Beach.
+Scuba-diving with the sardines is one of the most unique Moalboal activities.

 GYM ACCESS IN MOALBOAL

-Previously there was only one gym in Moalboal and it was called LGC gym.
-It is run by a lovely old lady who charges everyone 20 pesos or 50 cents entry.
+There’s only one gym in Moalboal and it’s called LGC gym.
+It is run by a lovely old lady who charges everyone 20 pesos or 5o cents entry.
 It has free-weights and all the equipment you need.

 There is no a/c and I often leave puddles on the floor because I’m sweating so hard.
 It is honestly perfect for me.
 It’s super cheap, a chill environment and only a couple minutes from my apartment.
+I think more recently, another gym or two may have opened up in Moalboal so that is worth looking into.

-TRANSPORT IN MOALBOAL
+TRANSPORT OPTIONS IN MOALBOAL.

 Moalboal is the land of motorbikes and mopeds.
 It is all about far for a bicycle.
-Panagsama Road has to be at least 4km long so if you leave near the beach you will be doing minimum of 10km round trips out to the grocery stores or vice versa if you need to make that journey into the cafes each day.
+Panagsama Road has to be at least 4km long so if you leave near the beach you will be doing minimum 10km round trips out to the grocery stores or vice versa if you need to make that journey into the cafes each day.
 A moped or motorbike means everything is just 5-10 minutes away.

 Without doing any major haggling or bargaining you can get a moped for $5 USD a day.
 I bought a motorbike for $1000 brand new from the local Yamaha dealer.
 Mopeds are about $1100 to $2000 depending on the brand and model.
 Gas is just a few dollars for the moped to fill the tank and the motorbike costs me $8 but obviously lasts a while.

-WHERE TO EAT?
+WHERE TO EAT IN MOALBOAL

 Moalboal is not only the last frontier for good WiFi but also for cafes and restaurants.
 It is the last heavily populated place so a good restaurant just doesn’t get the traffic further south.
 I have a few local favorites that I frequent but there are lots of good spots on offer.